 - 5 oz firm tofu, cut into cubes

 - 4 oz shiitakes, sliced

 - 2 cups napa cabbage, cut into 2″ pieces

 - 1 medium carrot, thinly sliced

 - ½ tsp togarashi

 2) Pour remaining dashi into a second Suvie pan.
 Add the tofu and scallions.
-Insert pan into the top left zone of your Suvie, fill reservoir, input settings, and Cook Now or Schedule.
+Insert pan into the bottom zone of Suvie.
+Input settings, and Cook Now or Schedule.

 4) Remove pans from Suvie and divide chicken, vegetables, tofu and dashi between bowls.
 Serve with extra scallion greens and togarashi.
 Dip ingredients in ponzu tableside.

 Nutritional Information per serving (2 servings per recipe): Calories 380, Total Fat 14g, Total Carbohydrates 10g, Total Sodium 720mg, Total Protein 56g